3 Entry-Level Bartender Resume Examples [& Templates]

-“Where do I even start?” wondered Parker as he looked at his entry-level bartender resume, which, so far, only contained his personal information and job title.
-His current employer had been hinting toward having to let some people go, and he couldn’t afford to miss more than a paycheck or two.
+“Where do I want to go next?” mused Parker as he looked at his entry-level bartender resume, which, so far, only contained his personal information and job title.
+He enjoyed his current work environment, but he could feel the growing itch to do something new.

-After a quick Google search on what current resumes should look like, he found our library of resume templates and realized: Maybe now he could seize the opportunity for that job change after all.
-His past experience in retail and business wasn’t the most relevant—but after learning about career objectives, skills, and even cover letter writing, Parker felt more confident.
+After a quick Google search on what current resumes should look like, he found our library of resume templates and realized: Maybe the opportunity for that job change was more attainable than he’d expected.
+His past experience in retail and business wasn’t super relevant—but after learning about career objectives, translatable skills, and cover letter writing, Parker was ready.

-Luckily, an entry-level role opened up that fit perfectly, and Parker could settle into his new role.
-Whether you have a background in entry-level bartending or not, you can find similar success by following our guidance like Parker!
+Luckily, Parker found an entry-level role that fit him perfectly, and he quickly settled into his new role.
+Whether you have translatable work experience or find yourself starting from ground zero, you can find similar success by following our guidance like Parker!

 Entry-Level Bartender Resume